minmarg/comer-ws-backend/README.md

    [COMER web server](https://bioinformatics.lt/comer)), and (ii) the directory where the input files can be found.
-Input data is sequence, MSA, and/or profile queries for the first two services, while it is a list of pairwise alignments fo the last two services.
+Input data is sequence, MSA, and/or profile queries for the first two services, while it is a list of pairwise alignments for the last two services.
 Please run the services with the `-h` option to see a more detailed description of command-line options.